centrifuge/centrifuge-chain/docs/runtime-upgrade.md

     - Click on **propose**

 1. Voting phase.
-You should make 3 votes in favor with 3 diferent people (modify the CFG amount before to a low number).
+The appropriate threshold of votes should be placed in favour of the proposal.
     **Warning**, once the proposal appears, you will have `10 * 12` (`votingPeriod * secons_per_block`) seconds to perform all votes in favor.

     Once the time ends, **close** the motion.

 1. Go to democracy and add a vote to the referendum.
-    (You can reduce the amount used to vote if the account don't has enough).
+    (You can reduce the amount used to vote if the account doesn't have enough).
-    **Warning**, you will have a reduce time to make this step.
+    **Warning**, you will have a reduced time to make this step.

 1. In Developer -> Extrinsics, choose `parachainSystem` with `enactAuthorizedUpgrade`.
-    Click then on **file upload** and upload the `.wasm` file previously downlaoded.
+    Click then on **file upload** and upload the `.wasm` file previously downloaded.